cajmorgan/nova-frontend/README.md

 Nova is an alternative to all those gigantic front-end frameworks, that often do more than is necessary when it comes to building simple UIs.
 Pure Vanilla Javascript is performance-wise the best way to build your front-end in a SPA, but it can be hard to organize it properly and as the project grows, it might end up very messy.
 This is where Nova comes in, being a lightweight library packed with functionality for creating and structuring UIs more easily.

 ### Features
-Nova comes with the most of the needed features for handling a single-page application.
+Nova comes with most of the needed built-in features for handling a single-page application.
 Features like easily generating html, routing and state-management.

 Nova is built solely on classes which are a perfect fit to handle context by storing the temporary data in a few places as possible.
 The topics that are necessary to understand are: